 The 10th grade lends their burgeoning building skills to reconstructing homes damaged by Hurricane Katrina in New Orleans.

 12th graders journey to the coast of Maine early in the year to study Marine Biology first hand.

 Students get outside during the regular school day too.
 Here an 11th grader does a landscape study in oils.

-3rd graders spend time in the Ruby Garden, a community plot a few blocks from school, for their gardening block.
+3rd graders spend time in a community garden plot for their gardening block.

 Recess is a valued commodity at CWS, no matter the weather.
 Students need time to clear their heads and move their bodies (and build snowmen!) so they are ready to tackle the afternoon lessons.